Type system: Type safety and memory safety

 In this example, the variable z will have the value 42.
 Although this may not be what the programmer anticipated, it is a well-defined result.
-If y were a different string, one that could not be converted to a number (e.g. "Hello World"), the result would be well-defined as well.
-Note that a program can be type-safe or memory-safe and still crash on an invalid operation.
+If y were a different string, one that could not be converted to a number (e.g., "Hello, World"), the result would be well-defined also.
+A program can be type-safe or memory-safe and still crash on an invalid operation.
 This is for languages where the type system is not sufficiently advanced to precisely specify the validity of operations on all possible operands.
 But if a program encounters an operation that is not type-safe, terminating the program is often the only option.

 Now consider a similar example in C: